What does mentoring mean?

 When you mentor someone, you use the highest level of people skill to benefit another human being.

 Mentors work through a relationship.
 They guide their proteges with regard to a particular set of challenges.
 Usually, they offer specialized knowledge.
-Many different kinds of professionals are mentors: For example, physicians make medical recommendations for their patients; ministers offer spiritual guidance to their parishioners; and lawyers provide legal advice to their clients.
+Many different kinds of professionals use mentoring skills as part of their work.
+For example, physicians make medical recommendations for their patients; ministers offer spiritual guidance to their parishioners; and lawyers provide legal advice to their clients.

 In The King’s Speech, the therapist Lionel played a mentoring role for Bertie, a member of the royal family who became the King of England during the course of the film.
 Bertie stuttered so badly it was excruciating to hear, but he had to speak live on the radio during World War Two—while his entire country listened in!
 Lionel used expertise from his field of speech pathology to help Bertie overcome his shame and stuttering.
 As a result, his speeches sustained England’s resistance to Hitler’s Third Reich.